Customize style colors and fonts

 The color of the switch background, if you have a switch control.

 The color of the background for all calendar controls.
-If using the 'Alpha' style this property can be set by using the 'Accent' style.
+If using the 'Alpha' Web Theme this property can be set by using the 'Accent' style.

 This setting adjusts the size of regular sized icons.
 These are not the icons that you define for individual controls using the 'Specify Image' dialog, like a custom selected SVG icon for a button control.
 Rather, this setting changes the size of the system icons that are added automatically.
 For example, this will change the size of the icons on 'Record Navigation Buttons' if you add these defined controls to a list.
 Some other examples might be the 'Reset' and 'Undo Edits' icons for a list control's detail view or the 'Delete Record' icon.